Home | Browse Topics | Individual rights & freedoms | Discrimination | Going to the Human Rights Review Tribunal

 If the Office of Human Rights Proceedings (OHRP) has decided to take your case to the Human Rights Review Tribunal, the OHRP will provide you with legal representation free of charge.
 You will not need to hire a lawyer yourself.

-If the OHRP doesn’t take the case for you, you can still go to the Tribunal, but you’ll have to pay the costs of getting a lawyer yourself.
+If the OHRP doesn’t take the case for you, you can still go to the Tribunal, but you’ll have to pay the costs of getting a lawyer yourself and you might be responsible for paying the other side’s costs.

 What can the Human Rights Review Tribunal do about my complaint?